All About The Fairways

 With things slowly improving, the band

 underwent a major change in personnel and format in early 1971.
-Alex
+Alec

 brother) replaced Aidan Kerins on bass, and John Crean (RIP) joined